boyski/pmaudit/README.md

 ### Atimes Not Updated Due to Mount Settings

-This is a big one but the tools run a test to detect it.
+This can be a show stopper but the tools run a test to detect it.
 System admins may turn off atime updating on NFS as a performance enhancer.
 This is really a system admin issue, not something the script can deal with, so it just dies when atimes aren't behaving.
 Consider asking system (NFS) administrators to use the relatively new "relatime" feature rather than turning off atime updates altogether.
 Fortunately relatime is a default mount option in modern Linux.

+Local filesystems almost always have atimes enabled.

 ### Weak Granularity of File Timestamps